Airline actions that harm passengers during epidemics and IT outages need DOT action

-Two of the biggest failures of airlines that have had multimillion-dollar consequences for passengers are reservation/computer system outages and flight delays.
+Two giant failures of airline IT systems resulted in multimillion-dollar consequences for passengers.
+These fiascos happened via reservation/computer system outages and flight delays.
 The Department of Transportation (DOT) needs to change the ways that airlines must deal with flight delay compensation.

-In the case of IT failures, Congress has already asked DOT to do a study of the current regulations to ensure that passengers know what airline actions will be.
-This was because of Travelers United’s efforts negotiating the wording of the latest 2018 FAA Funding Bill.
+In the case of IT failures, Congress mandated DOT do a study of the current regulations. the new law intended that passengers know what airline actions will be in case of widespread IT failures.
+Travelers United’s negotiating efforts resulted in the hardline wording of the latest 2018 FAA Funding Bill.
 In Section 428 Congress has mandated that all airlines will have to tell passengers what they can expect in terms of compensation, lodging, and meals.
 It is a start.

-Section 428: In the event of a widespread disruption, a covered air carrier shall immediately publish, via a prominent link on the air carrier’s public internet website, a clear statement indicating whether, with respect to a passenger of the air carrier whose travel is interrupted as a result of the widespread disruption, the air carrier will—
+Section 428: In the event of a widespread disruption, a covered air carrier shall immediately publish, via a prominent link on the air carrier’s public internet website, a clear statement.
+It will indicate air carrier actions with respect to a passenger of the air carrier whose travel is interrupted as a result of the widespread disruption.
+Specifics provisions will be noted:

 ‘‘(1) provide for hotel accommodations;